Dungeons-of-Kathallion/Bane-Of-Wargs/.github/CONTRIBUTING.md

 - **For python files (in the `source/` directory)**:
   - We use default python [pycodestyle](https://pypi.org/project/pycodestyle/) module checks with a maximum line length of 130 characters
   - You shouldn't worry about that checks too much

+## In-Game Dialogs Style

+When reviewing a pull request, you also must check if the data in it is coherent to the [game's world](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Vanilla-World).

 ## Merging Pull Requests
 When you merge a pull request, please `Squash Merge`, remove commit listing, use the [naming convention](#naming-conventions), and add extra details if necessary.
 You do not have to use the name of a PR in the commit name.
 Note that before merging, every github action checks must be passing.
 If the PR you're merging updates the `GAME_SOURCE_CODE_VERSION` and `GAME_DATA_VERSION` constants in the `main.py` class, please specify it in the commit description.